3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-arrays.md

   - Declare object literals

 # Hook
 In 2009, the **BBC** and the **British Museum** collaborated on a hugely successful radio series and book called “A History of the World in 100 Objects.”
 In 2014, the **Smithsonian** followed up with its “History of the World in 1,000 Objects.”
-You can listen to the podcasts later, here: http://www.bbc.co.uk/programmes/b00nrtd2/episodes/downloads
+You can learn more about them on their podcasts: http://www.bbc.co.uk/programmes/b00nrtd2/episodes/downloads

 “It is only in the world of objects that we have time and space,” T. S. Eliot wrote.
 Think of the mark that things — the wheel, the crucifix, the credit card or the computer chip — have made on civilization.
 What objects or collection of items tell the story of your life?
 Think about 5 items that define you.